Advertisement

 Porsche 911 values have rocketed into the atmosphere across the board in recent years, but the 993 – once one of the cheapest routes into 911 ownership – has suffered/benefited the most, depending on whether you’re looking to buy or sell.

 The stock Turbo we see here is most attainable.
 Porsche made just shy of 6,000 of them – almost a tenth of total 993 production – so there’s still a reasonable amount to choose from.
 The entry point is £120,000, the upper limit a smidge under £200,000.
-In short, the price you'll want to pay for one tallies rather neatly with the £134,400 starting point of the stock, 572bhp 992 Turbo which launched in 2020.
+In short, the price you'll want to pay for one tallies rather neatly with a stock, 572bhp 992 Turbo which launched in 2020.
 Old versus new... where’s your money going?

 Advertisement - Page continues below